IBM/drupal-nginx-php-kubernetes/docs/DEMO.md

 This PoC shows how one might migrate a traditional web-server, application-server, and database-server based application into a container-based model that depends on cloud services in order to speed application development by reducing time spent on managing servers across a large deployment target environment.

 ## 1. Functional Drupal site running on the IBM Cloud
-A managed Kubernetes cluster provided by the IBM Cloud Container Service provides the fabric on which to install a set of NGINX and PHP-FPM containers.
-These containers can encapsulate what's needed to run Drupal and the underlying Kubernetes fabric can bind those containers to data services, load balancers, and storage volumes provided by the IBM Cloud declaratively.
+A managed Kubernetes cluster from the IBM Cloud Container Service provides the fabric on which to install a set of NGINX and PHP-FPM containers that run Drupal.

+These containers package custom site code and the underlying Kubernetes fabric can bind those containers to data services, load balancers, and storage volumes provided by the IBM Cloud.

 ### 1.1 Initial environment setup
 The [initial setup](INITIAL-SETUP.md) instructions show how to provision a Kubernetes cluster and the MySQL, Redis, and Memcached services needed by the Drupal cluster.